KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 This command initiates the anonymization of KMD.

 Before executing the command, the user prepares the funds by placing them within the chosen `<KMDaddress>`.
-So long as Komodod has access to the private keys of the `<KMDaddress>`, nothingfurther is required.
+So long as komodod has access to the private keys of the `<KMDaddress>`, nothingfurther is required.
 The user simply executes the command "jumblr_deposit `<KMDaddress>`" and Jumblr begins watching for and processing any funds in the `<KMDaddress>`.

 ::: tip Note